corywatilo/corywatilo/README.md

 - First designer at [Heap](https://heap.io)
 - Co-founder at Preact (acquired by Spotify in 2016)

-In the past, I've done quite a bit of consulting in the automotive space for companies like Kelley Blue Book (where I was fortunate enough to design the [KBhttps://watilo.foliohd.com/kelley-blue-bookrice Advisor](url) and Carvana.
+In the past, I've done quite a bit of consulting in the automotive space for companies like Kelley Blue Book (where I was fortunate enough to design the [KBB Price Advisor](https://watilo.foliohd.com/kelley-blue-bookrice Advisor) and a bunch of stuff at Carvana.
 I also designed and built most of themes available for the blogging platform Posterous.
 (Posterous was acquired by Twitter in 2012 and Posthaven was birthed out of it.)

 ## Fun facts